 Advance Tax on Capital Gain of RSU

-Non-payment or delayed payment of advance tax results in penal interest under section 234B and 234C.
+Non-payment or delayed payment of advance tax results in penal interest under sections 234B and 234C.

 |Due Date||Advance Tax Payable|